Exit time for anchored expansion: Random environment on , including supercritical percolation

 (ii) {\bf{case $d=2$}}

 The same kind of arguments gives the bound in the dimension two replacing the occupation time by the exit time.
 In recurrence case, for $t\geq 0$ we let where $G^B$ is the Green function of the random walk killed outside $B$.
-Once again, we use isoperimetric inequality of proposition \ref{is ancrée RE} (equation (\ref{betac})) and moreover we use remark \ref{A petit} (equation (\ref{is A petit})).
-By proposition 2.6, we get:
+Once again, we use isoperimetric inequality of Proposition \ref{is ancrée RE} (equation (\ref{bbetac})).
+By Proposition \ref{EDu}, for set $B$ such that $|B|\geq N_0(\omega)$, we get: